luau-lang/site/_posts/2023-11-01-luau-recap-october-2023.md

 Importantly, native code generation does not change our behavior or correctness expectations.
 Code compiled natively should give the same results when it executes as non-native code (just take a little less time), and it should not result in any memory safety or sandboxing issues.
 If you ever notice native code giving a different result from non-native code, please submit a bug report.

-We continue to work on many code size and performance improvements; here's a short summary of what we've done in the last couple months, and there's more to come!
+We continue to work on many code size and performance improvements; here's a short summary of what we've done in the last couple of months, and there's more to come!

 - Repeated access to table fields with the same object and name are now optimized (e.g. `t.x = t.x + 5` is faster)
 - Numerical `for` loops are now compiled more efficiently, yielding significant speedups on hot loops